 - include your name or other identifying details in a Listing, bid, offer, counter-offer or sample request;

 - facilitate or participate in any illegal activity via the Exchange;

 - use or attempt to use another's account, service or system without authorisation from that user or us;

 - mirror the Exchange, data or content from the Exchange, or results pages on any other Exchange or medium; or

 - data mine or send automated queries of any kind to the Exchange without our prior written permission, and /or create or use a false identity on the Exchange.

 The Exchange enables the trading of both Bulk and Bottled Wines, and consists of one central Main Exchange (“Main EX”) and two associated exchanges; Boutique Exchange (“Boutique EX”) and Direct-Exchange (“Direct EX”).
 Registered level members have access to the Main EX and Boutique EX.
-Premium and Corporate members also have access to the invitation-only Direct Exchange.
+Professional and Corporate members also have access to the invitation-only Direct Exchange.